And not just because she's beautiful and funny and a great mother and a talented professional.

 And I don't care what you think of that.

-Q-factor created by the 100mm bottom bracket shell has taken some time, but mostly because it makes coercing the bike through otherwise passable-but-narrow gaps between rocks and logs really challenging in a new, sorta scrape-and-grind kind of way.
+Getting used to the Q-factor created by the 100mm bottom bracket shell has taken some time, but mostly because it makes coercing the bike through otherwise passable-but-narrow gaps between rocks and logs really challenging in a new, sorta scrape-and-grind kind of way.
 The 17-degree sweep of the Salsa MotoAce handlebars also took a little getting used to, too.
 And, albeit more mentally than physically, it's been a little hard to get my head around riding a bike that tips the scales at nearly 37.5 pounds.

-Nevertheless, the bike handles in a far less-cumbersome way that I anticipated, when both climbing and descending... just as the old Rivendell article implied it would.
+Nevertheless, the bike handles in a far less-cumbersome way than I anticipated, when both climbing and descending... just as the old Rivendell article implied it would.
 It feels a lot more like a "normal" bike than I expected it to, especially at speed, when it jumps on to a set of invisible rails and simply charges down swoopy singletrack, feeling a lot more like a moto than a bicycle.

 When climbing, it's best to just sit-in and spin upward.
 With the tire pressure set at about 10psi, the bike will ascend just about anything you can stay seated for, no matter how dusty and loose.
-The Endomorph is a great climbing tire, although it's stopping power at-speed leaves more than a little to be desired.
+The Endomorph is a decent climbing tire, although it's stopping power at-speed leaves more than a little to be desired.

 On humpy rocky techy trails at slow speed it's super cush and the fat tires inspire new-found confidence and capability at every turn.
 When cruising down this same kind of trail, the bike handles heroically, like almost any other 26" wheeled bike, counter-steering well into loose quick turns, railing in the chicanes, and hopping surprisingly deftly, despite it's heft, over minor obstructions.
 But, be advised: the Pugsley can get a little squirrelly at speed in the rocky-techy stuff if you allow the big soft tires to start bouncing around.